jdb/wordish/lvm.rst

    name:alice,age:29
    name:bob,age:18

-   ~# ls /mnt/website/ponies.js
+   ~# ls /mnt/website/ponies.js 2>&1 || true
-   ls: No such file or directory
+   ls: cannot access /mnt/website/ponies.js: No such file or directory

 Ok, the situation is similar as before the upgrade.
 The service can be restored.